Eddie Ford: Richmond (VFL)

-After arriving from Shepparton, Ford spent 1942 and 1943 with Richmond.
-He made his debut against Melbourne at Punt Road in the second round of the 1942 VFL season, as Richmond amassed 196 to fall just three points short of their club record.
+Recruited in 1941, he spent four seasons (1941 to 1944) with Richmond, employed with the Metropolitan Fire Brigade, and playing in 4 senior games (0 goals), and 19 games (8 goals) with the Seconds.
+He made his senior debut against Melbourne at Punt Road in the second round of the 1942 VFL season, as Richmond amassed 196 to fall just three points short of their club record.
 The following week he appeared in his club's win over Collingwood but didn't play again for the rest of the year.
 In 1943 he played two further games, both against the same opponents from the previous season.
-He then decided to return home to the country, where he worked as a farmer.
+He then returned home to the country, where he worked as a farmer.